 This cycle has played out repeatedly across the technology industry.
 Facebook opened its platform API in 2007, attracting millions of developers who built applications and games (like Zynga's FarmVille) that drove Facebook's growth.
 Facebook then progressively restricted API access, limited the data available to developers, and built competing features internally.
 Google opened its Maps API freely in 2005, attracted millions of integrations, then progressively increased pricing to the point where many small developers could no longer afford access.

 The pattern reveals a structural tension in the API economy: the interests of the platform and the interests of the ecosystem are aligned during the attraction phase but diverge during extraction.
 Developers who invest in a platform during the attraction phase may find their investment devalued during the extraction phase.
+This dynamic is a textbook example of how feedback loops can reverse direction once a tipping point has been crossed.

 What's the Difference Between Public and Private APIs?